 Be careful not to take too much on your plate.
 And most importantly, before you spend your money on fighting for something, ask yourself do you really need it or is it just the anger driving you.

-Also, check the value of investments on the after-tax basis.
-Some agreements may sound appealing, but make sure to speak with a tax professional, before agreeing to it.
+Also, check the value of investments on the “after-tax” basis.
+Some agreements may sound appealing, but make sure to speak with a tax professional, before agreeing to, separating finances before a divorce.

 Be as rational as possible

 A useful piece of advice on divorce settlements.
 During the financial settlement, the key point to keep in mind is that it is not about the past, it is about the new chapter in your life.

 The divorce itself is stressful enough, you don’t need financial problems, too.
 Remember, bad blood and grief aside, there’s a settlement that needs your help.